iotaledger/tips/text/0017-message/0017-message.md

 A message is the object nodes gossip around in the network.
 It always references two other messages that are known as `parents`.
 It is stored as a vertex on the tangle data structure that the nodes maintain.

 The messages will contain payloads.
 Some of them will be core payloads that will be processed by all nodes as part of the core protocol.
-Some of them will be community payloads that will enable to build new functionality on top of the tangle.
+Some of them will be community payloads that will enable the building of new functionalities on top of the Tangle.
 Some payloads may have other nested payloads embedded inside.
-So upon parsing it is done layer by layer.
+So upon parsing, it is done layer by layer.

 # Motivation

-To better understand this layered design, consider the internet protocol for example.
-There is an Ethernet frame, that contains an IP payload.
+To better understand this layered design, consider the internet protocol, for example: there is an Ethernet frame that contains an IP payload.
 This in turn contains a TCP packet that encapsulates an HTTP payload.
-Each layer has a certain responsibility, once this responsibility is completed, we move on to the next layer.
+Each layer has a certain responsibility and once this responsibility is completed, we move on to the next layer.

-The same goes with how we parse messages.
-The outer layer of the message enables us to map the message to a vertex in the Tangle and perform some basic validation.
-The next layer may be a transaction that mutates the ledger state.
-The next layer may provide some extra functionality on the transactions to be used by applications.
+The same is true with how messages are parsed.
+The outer layer of the message enables the mapping of the message to a vertex in the Tangle and performing some basic validation.
+The next layer may be a transaction that mutates the ledger state, and the next layer may provide some extra functionality on the transactions to be used by applications.

-By making it possible to add and exchange payloads, we are creating an architecture that can be easily extended to accommodate future needs.
+By making it possible to add and exchange payloads, an architecture is being created that can be easily extended to accommodate future needs.

 # Detailed design